South Dakota · Child Support

 South Dakota Child Support Formula

-The number of children is the most direct factor in any South Dakota child support calculation under the child support guidelines in Income Shares model using both parents' net monthly income with the South Dakota Child Support Obligation Schedule.
+The number of children is the most direct factor in any South Dakota child support calculation under the child support guidelines in Income Shares model under SDCL § 25-7-6.2 using both parents' combined monthly net income and the South Dakota Child Support Schedule of Basic Obligations.
+Combined monthly net income up to $15,000 is scheduled; above that, the court applies a formula with discretion.

 The basic child support obligation increases with each additional child, though not in a strictly linear fashion.
 The amount of child support also depends on each parent's monthly gross income, which includes wages, salary, commissions, bonuses, and other recurring sources.
-The noncustodial parent's share is calculated based on their proportion of the combined monthly gross income.

 Health care and child care costs play a major role.
 The parent who carries the child's health insurance receives a credit or offset, and unreimbursed medical expenses exceeding a threshold are typically split between the parents.